Stahl’s Late Goal Lifts Terps To 1-1 Tie Against No. 17 Hoyas

 - The Hoyas countered with a trio of shots shortly after, but the Terps blocked two and Smith made a nice save on the other.

-- Smith made six more impressive saves in the remainder of the first half, bringing her to a career-high seven saves by the 41st minute.
+- Smith made six more impressive saves in the remainder of the first period, bringing her to a career-high seven saves by the 41st minute.

 - In the 58th minute, Henley Tippins tapped the ball past Smith after a corner kick, giving the Hoyas a 1-0 lead.
 Maya Fernandez-Powell made the assist on the play.